-- (5) Time deposits may be valued at their yield value if a contract exists between the Management Company and the custodian stipulating that these time deposits can be withdrawn at any time and that their yield value is equal to the realized value. - (6) All assets denominated in foreign currencies are translated into the currency of the sub-fund at the last mid-market exchange rate. - (7) The prices of the derivatives employed by the sub-fund will be set in the usual manner, which shall be verifiable by the auditor and subject to systematic examination.
-The criteria that have been specified for pricing the derivatives shall remain in effect for the term of each individual derivative. - (8) Credit default swaps are valued according to standard market practice at the present value of future cash flows, whereby the cash flows are adjusted to take into account the risk of default.
+- e) Time deposits may be valued at their yield value if a contract exists between the Investment Company and the custodian stipulating that these time deposits can be withdrawn at any time and that their yield value is equal to the realized value. - f) All assets denominated in a currency other than that of the sub-fund are translated into the currency of the sub-fund at the last mid-market exchange rate. - g) The prices of the derivatives employed by the sub-fund will be set in the usual manner, which shall be verifiable by the auditor and subject to systematic examination.
+The criteria that have been specified for pricing the derivatives shall remain in effect for the term of each individual derivative. - h) Credit default swaps are valued according to standard market practice at the present value of future cash flows, whereby the cash flows are adjusted to take into account the risk of default.
 Interest rate swaps are valued at their market value, which is determined based on the yield curve for each swap.
-Other swaps are valued at an appropriate market value, determined in good faith in accordance with recognized valuation methods that have been specified by the Management Company and approved by the sub-fund's auditor. - (9) The target fund shares contained in the sub-fund are valued at the most recent available redemption price that has been determined. - C. An income adjustment account is maintained. - D. For large-scale redemption requests that cannot be met from the liquid assets and allowable credit facilities, the Investment Company may determine the net asset value per share of the respective sub-fund on the basis of the price on the valuation date on which it sells the necessary securities; this price shall then also apply to subscription applications submitted at the same time. - E. The assets are allocated as follows: - The proceeds from the issue of shares of a sub-fund are allocated in the books of the Investment Company to the relevant sub-fund, and the corresponding amount will increase the share in the net assets of the sub-fund accordingly, and assets, liabilities, income and expenses are allocated to the respective sub-fund in accordance with the provisions of this article; - (2) Assets that are also derived from other assets are allocated in the books of the Investment Company to the same sub-fund as the assets from which they are derived, and at each revaluation of an asset the increase or decrease in value is allocated to the corresponding sub-fund;
+Other swaps are valued at an appropriate market value, determined in good faith in accordance with recognized valuation methods that have been specified by the Management Company and approved by the fund's auditor. - The target fund units contained in a sub-fund are valued at the most recent available redemption price that has been determined. - j) The assets of sub-funds that were admitted as money market funds in accordance with the Money Market Funds Regulation will, when at all possible, be valued based on market prices.